JasonSCFu/Demo-ML-model-prediction-with-Streamlit-app/README.md

 Streamlit is a very convenient tool to showcase the ML model result to the non-technical business stakeholders.
 With its user friendly UI, stakeholders can easily understand what the expected output is in the PoC stage.
-In this repo I will show how to use some basic functions of Streamlit to achieve this goal.
+In this repo, I will show how to use some basic functions of Streamlit to achieve this goal.

 ### UI Demo